-Protective footwear shall be fully laced and tied in compliance with manufacturer's specifications.
+Protective footwear must cover the ankle for protection and shall be fully laced and tied in compliance with manufacturer's specifications.

 Employees, subcontractors, and visitors shall clean, store, and maintain their footwear in compliance with manufacturer's specification.

 Employees, subcontractors, and visitors shall inspect their protective footwear each day, prior to first use, to ensure it will provide the intended level of protection.